-2) METHODOLOGY AND DATASETS
+2. METHODOLOGY AND DATASETS

-151 2.a) REGION OF INTEREST: THE PANTANAL
+2.1.
+REGION OF INTEREST: THE PANTANAL

-The Pantanal, the world's largest floodplains, has an extension of 150.000 km and is located 152 153 in the tropical region of southwestern Brazil (see Figure 1).
-The flat lands of Pantanal range 154 between 80 and 150 m.a.s.l. of altitude while the surrounding mountain ranges of the 155 Cerrados from its north/northeast to its southeast ranges between 200 and 1.400 m.a.s.l.
-156 (Alho, 2005).
-It has a regular annual cycle of flooding driven by the precipitation over the 157 Cerrados during the rainy season (December to February).
-Due to the flat slopes of the 158 Pantanal, it takes between 3 and 5 months for the water flowing from the Cerrados to cross 159 the Pantanal.
-This excess of water flowing into Pantanal through the river system and slowed 160 down by the topography generates important floods.
-The climatological season of floods 161 occurs between February and May (Penatti et al., 2015).
+The Pantanal, the world's largest floodplains, has an extension of 150.000 km2 and is located in the tropical region of southwestern Brazil (see Figure 1).
+The flat lands of Pantanal range between 80 and 150 m.a.s.l. of altitude while the surrounding mountain ranges of the Cerrados from its north/northeast to its southeast ranges between 200 and 1.400 m.a.s.l.
+(Alho, 2005).
+It has a regular annual cycle of flooding driven by the precipitation over the Cerrados during the rainy season (December to February).
+Due to the flat slopes of the Pantanal, it takes between 3 and 5 months for the water flowing from the Cerrados to cross the Pantanal.
+This excess of water flowing into Pantanal through the river system and slowed down by the topography generates important floods.
+The climatological sea-son of floods occurs between February and May (Penatti et al., 2015).